Kazimzumbwi Forest Reserve

-The Kazimzumbwi Forest Reserve is a forest reserve in Pwani Region, Tanzania.
-It is located in the Pugu Hills area, about 20 km south-west of Dar es Salaam.
+The Kazimzumbwi Forest Reserve, officially listed as Pugu/Kazimzumbwi Nature Forest Reserve (Msitu wa Akiba wa Kazimzumbwi, In Swahili) is a protected area located in Kisarawe ward of Kisarawe District in Pwani Region, Tanzania.
+It is located next to the Pugu ward of Ilala MC to the east, about 20 km south-west of Dar es Salaam.
 It covers an area of 4887 ha, at an altitude between 120 and 180 m.
 The reserve was established in 1936, but both agriculture and logging were tolerated for several years.
 Logging, in particular, went on until the 1970s.

 The Kazimzubwi Forest and the adjacent Pugu Forest Reserve are reportedly the remainders of one of the oldest surviving forests in the world.